 Webmaster and Graphic Designer

 Katie Keenan joined the St. David’s staff in May 2008.
-She has a degree in Sociology with a minor in Journalism from the University of Texas at Austin and over 15 years experience in graphic design and marketing.
+She has a degree in Sociology and Journalism from the University of Texas at Austin and over 15 years experience in graphic design and marketing.
 Before joining the St. David’s staff, Katie designed and produced websites as an independent contractor.
-She also gained print and web design experience working for Sage Nonprofit Solutions.
+She also gained print and web design experience working for a local software company.

 Director of Stewardship and Planned Giving

 April came to St. David’s in 2014 with 20 years’ experience in the non-profit and public sector in Central Texas including the Williamson County Children’s Advocacy Center, Austin Children’s Shelter and Mental Health America of Texas.